vg-json-data/sm-json-data/strats.md

 - _adjacentMinTiles_: This is the minimum effective runway length in case an adjacent runway (connected to the door) is used to gain speed, jump, and bounce.
 - _remoteAndLandingMinTiles_: A list of pairs, where in each pair the first value gives a minimal remote runway used to gain speed, and the second value gives the corresponding minimal amount of landing tiles in front of the door usable for the bounce.
-- _movementType_: This takes one of three possible values, "mockball", "airball", and "any", indicating the type of bounce that is required.
+- _movementType_: This takes one of three possible values, "controlled", "uncontrolled", and "any", indicating the type of bounce that is required.
-  - "mockball" refers to movement type $12, which occurs when jumping using Spring Ball while rolling on the ground (e.g. from a mockball).
+  - "controlled" refers to movement type $12, which occurs when jumping using Spring Ball while rolling on the ground (e.g. from a mockball).
 In this state it is possible to control the height of each bounce by releasing jump.
-  - "airball" refers to movement type $13, which occurs when performing a lateral mid-air morph high enough that the morph animation completes before landing and bouncing.
+  - "uncontrolled" refers to movement type $13, which occurs when performing a lateral mid-air morph high enough that the morph animation completes before landing and bouncing.
 This state also occurs when rolling off of a ledge (e.g. after a mockball).
 In this state, Samus' horizontal speed will reach a slightly higher value, and without the need for a longer landing platform to accelerate on.
 However, it will not be possible to control the height of the bounce.

 A `comeInWithSpringBallBounce` entrance condition must match with a `leaveWithSpringBallBounce` or `leaveWithMockball` on the other side of the door.
 The following requirements apply in both cases:
 - The `canSpringBallBounce` tech (including `Morph` and `SpringBall` items) is implicitly required.